All Collections

 Assign Recognitions

-• Administrators have the ability to create "district recognitions" that can be applied by staff members across the district.
+• Administrators have the ability to create district recognitions that can be applied by staff members across the district.

 • When a recognition is assigned, it is logged with the date, as well as the option to include a note with that recognition.